 Try to keep the water clean.
 This is a chore!
 You’ll probably have to change the water at least once a day.
 See how much work the pond saves me?

 I still feed twice a day, just to keep them used to come to me and to keep them close for when I want to catch one to butcher, but I feed very little.
+They love the whole corn most of all.
+It seems like it’s a bit hard for them to pick up powdery food, the chunkier it is, the more they like it.

 I’ve lost count, but I think I have somewhere around 70 birds between my ducks and chickens and guineas and I feed all of them 5 cups of feed in each meal during the summer.